 Because H. pylori infection can be cured with antibiotics, the most important home treatment is to give your child any prescribed antibiotic medicine on schedule for as long as the doctor has directed.

 One way to help soothe the abdominal pain is by following a regular meal schedule.
 This means planning meals so that your child's stomach doesn't remain empty for long periods.
 Eating five or six smaller meals each day may be best, and your child should take some time to rest after each meal.

 It's also important to avoid giving your child aspirin, aspirin-containing medicines, ibuprofen, or anti-inflammatory drugs because these may irritate the stomach or cause stomach bleeding.

-With prolonged antibiotic therapy, H. pylori gastritis and peptic ulcer disease (especially ulcers in the duodenum, a portion of the small intestine) can often be cured.
+With prolonged antibiotic therapy, H. pylori gastritis and peptic ulcer disease (especially ulcers in the duodenum, a portion of the small intestine) often can be cured.

 Right now, there's no vaccine against H. pylori.
 And because transmission isn't clearly understood, prevention guidelines aren't available.
 However, it's always important to make sure you and your family:

 When to Call the Doctor